fork-commit-merge/fork-commit-merge/README.md

 After the merge, actions-user bot will reset the files for the next contributor.

 All the contributors of this project will also be added to the List of Contributors in our [website](https://forkcommitmerge.io).
-In the website you can also find more information about the project, as well as your own contribution history for this project, if you [login](https://forkcommitmerge.io/login) with your Github account.

 ![line]